Bell in the back of throat

-I wanted to know what the bell behind our throat is for does it have a purpose.
+I wanted to know what the bell behind our throat is for.
+Does it have a purpose?
 Do we need it?

-Some researchers believe that this fleshy growth plays a role in the the production of both saliva and certain antibodies protecting the throat from infection.
-Others believe that the uvula also blocks off the airway to the nose when you swallow, ensuring that food and drink go down the correct tube.
+Some researchers believe that this fleshy growth plays a role in the production of both saliva and certain antibodies that protect the throat from infection.
+This theory is supported by the fact that the uvula moves rapidly during speech, covering the surrounding throat wall with saliva.
+As you may imagine, this may act as a lubricant during speaking and swallowing.
+Other researchers believe that the uvula also blocks off the airway to the nose when you swallow, ensuring that food and drink go down the correct tube.